dianaramirez16/dataFlix/ReadMe.txt

 this will contain project notes and goals

 currently working on:
-loginattempts, counter does not interact with loop to check constraints. after 2 attempts should quit, keeps prompting user
+loginattempts counter does not interact with loop to check constraints. after 2 attempts should quit, keeps prompting user

+**last minute fix, see if it works now

 to do:
 setup menu for user to interact with